 Cockatiels and wild cockatiels have ears, even though they look much different from our own.
 They don’t have earlobes or any visible outer ear collecting sound vibrations like we do.

-Where are the ears on a cockatiel?
+Where are the cockatiel ears located?

 The ears of a cockatiel—and most birds–are usually hidden by their feathers, but they are located where you would expect them to be, on the sides of the head.

 On each side of a cockatiel’s head, there are two tiny holes just behind its ears.
 These are the bird’s ears.
 There are no distinct lobes or anything that we would call an ear shape, as before.

 Our ancestors who first developed ears on the side of their heads lived a long time ago, as this adaptation is seen in almost all vertebrates globally.

 Ears on the sides of a bird’s head are necessary for flight and perch balance.
 Indeed, very few animals lack auditory processing equipment on the sides of their heads.